SecTedd/PSEMolDyn_GroupG/README.md

 6. The generated VTK-Files can be found at the path you specified in the xml. <br />
 7. **Warning** the contents of the output folders will be overwritten if you run the simulation multiple times with the same output folder path! <br />

+### Checkpoints

+When running the program with the flag `-c` the program creates a checkpoint in the checkpoint folder, which has the `PSEMOLDYN_GROUPG` folder as its parent directory.
+If the checkpoint folder does not exist, you need to create it manually as a direct child of the parent directory.
+After writing a checkpoint file, you can read it with the `-f` command or include the path in the filename bracket in a XML file for the configuration.
+The exact syntax can be found at `src/xsd/Simulation.xsd`

 ### Run tests

 1. Navigate into the build folder: `cd build`